 Sue: Is that a fish?

-Sue: Are you sure we haven’t seen this lot before?
+Sue: Are you sure we haven’t seen them before?

-Me: They turn up quite a lot in the Matt Smith era.
+Me: They turn up in Matt Smith’s era quite a lot.

 Sue: Do they?
-I think I’d remember them if they did.
+I’m sure I’d remember them if they did.

-So I show her an image of a 21st century Silurian.
+I open my laptop and show her an image of a 21st century Silurian.

 Sue: Piss off!
-They look nothing like them!
+They don’t look anything like them!

 Me: I know!
 Ridiculous, isn’t it?

-Sue: The new ones look so much better.
-The old ones look terrible.
+Sue: The new ones are so much better.
+The old ones look dreadful.

-Sue: I’m really surprised they killed Dr Quinn like that.
-Off-screen, as well.
+Sue: I’m surprised they killed Dr Quinn.
 I thought he’d be there to the end.

-When the Doctor is confronted by a Silurian he immediately offers his hand in friendship.
+When the Doctor bumps into a Silurian, he offers it the hand of friendship.

 Sue: I love that.
-That sums up the Doctor for me.
-Anyone else would run away or shoot at it.
+That sums the Doctor up for me.
+Anybody else would have run away or shot at it.

 Me: Have you only just noticed that?

-Sue: I’m picking up quite a bit of tension between the Brigadier and the Doctor all of a sudden.
+Sue: There’s quite a bit of tension between the Brigadier and the Doctor.
 The Doctor doesn’t trust the Brig, does he?
-It’s difficult to watch because I like both of them.
-I do have a problem with this story, though.
+It’s difficult to watch this because I like both of them.
+And there’s another problem with this story.

 Me: Oh yes?
 What’s that?

-Sue: It’s all the funny noises.
-They must be using frequencies that our dog can’t stand.
-Look at her – she’s leaving the room to get away from them.
-It’s not right.
+Sue: The funny noises.
+They must be using frequencies that our dog can’t handle; she’s left the room to get away from them.
+It’s not right, Neil.

 Sue: These Silurians strut around like they own the place.

-Sue: Yes, but they are walking around like they are super-cool dudes.
+Sue: Yes, but they’re walking around like they’re super-cool.
 I’m not saying they look cool, they just think they look cool.

 When the Doctor and Liz are harassed by a dinosaur, Sue exclaims:

-OK, she didn’t really say that.
-What she really said was, “That looks a bit dodgy”.
+She didn’t really say that.
+What she really said was: “That looks a bit dodgy”.
 Ha!
-Just you bloody wait, love.
+Just you bloody wait, love…

-Sue: This is very gritty episode.
-It’s like we’re watching an adult drama for a change.
-This is definitely not for the kids.top
+Sue: It’s a very gritty episode.
+It’s as if we’re watching an adult drama for a change.
+This is definitely not for kids.

-The biggest topic up for discussion throughout this episode is the young, hot-headed Silurian, or as Nicol so eloquently puts it as she strides through the living room.
+The biggest topic up for discussion in this episode is the young, hot-headed Silurian, or as Nicol so eloquently puts it as she strides into the living room:

 Nicol: It’s Jar Jar Binks!